kmcd14/ProgrammingDA-project/README.md

 <br>

 <u><b>Pandas</b></u> is a data manipulation tool built on Numpy.
-It’s key structure is the dataframe.
+Its key structure is the dataframe.
 You can think of a dataframe as a spreadsheet or table but, dataframes as are more efficient and powerful and are an integral part of Python and Numpy.
 Pandas will allow us to select specific rows and columns within the dataframe. https://pandas.pydata.org/

 <br>

 <br>

 <br>

-<u><b>If your system does not have these libaries installed enter the below command from the command line: </b></u>
+<u><b>If your system does not have these libraries installed enter the below command from the command line: </b></u>

 <br>